 Makati and BGC (Bonifacio Global City)

 Another center you can visit in BGC is LifeScience Center for Wellness and Preventive Medicine.
-Through a simple blood sampling that is analyzed using their in-house Food Detective Kit, which uses Enzyme-Linked Immunosorbent Assay (ELISA) technology, which is a plate-based assay technique designed for detecting and quantifying substances including antibodies, assisting in determining your food intolerances.
+You can be informed through a simple blood sampling that is analyzed using their in-house Food Detective Kit, using Enzyme-Linked Immunosorbent Assay (ELISA) technology.
+This is a plate-based assay technique designed for detecting and quantifying substances, including antibodies, assisting in determining your food intolerances.

-Healthway, the mall based clinic also offers what they term as “FIT”, short for Food Intolerance Test, which already includes a consultation with nutritionist for briefing on their FIT service and to explain the findings of the test.
-You can find them in Greenbelt 5, as well as other malls in Alabang, Bonificio Global City, and Quezon City.
+Healthway, the mall-based clinic also offers what they call “FIT”, which is short for Food Intolerance Test.
+This already includes a consultation with a nutritionist for a briefing on the service and to explain the findings after the test.
+You can find them in Greenbelt 5, as well as other malls in Alabang, Bonifacio Global City, and Quezon City.

 MDH is located at UN Ave., Ermita Manila City

-With 30 branches nationwide, including Alabang, High Precision Diagnostics offering Food Intolerance Testing is also an option for you.
-The food intolerance test is simple, done through blood sampling.
-You can get the results of the test in two weeks.
+With 30 branches nationwide, including Alabang, High Precision Diagnostics, offering Food Intolerance Testing, is also an option for you.
+The food intolerance test is simple.
+It is done through blood sampling, and can get the results of the test in two weeks.

 Asian Hospital And Medical Center in Alabang also offers food intolerance and allergy testing.
 As with its tertiary hospital counterparts in the North, AHMC provides services for immunologic/allergic disorders, such as allergic rhinitis (hay fever), asthma, sinusitis, insect allergy, unusual vasculitis syndromes, and penicillin and other drug allergies.

-AHMC is at r, 2205 Civic Drive, Filinvest Corporate City, Alabang, Muntinlupa City
+AHMC is at 2205 Civic Drive, Filinvest Corporate City, Alabang, Muntinlupa City

-With the variety of healthcare providers around, tests in determining whether you have some food intolerances is now very accessible.
-If you maybe suffering from any of the symptoms mentioned or you have an inkling that you could be adversely reacting to food but not completely sure, visiting your doctor and taking a food intolerance test could be well worth it.
+With the variety of healthcare providers around, tests in determining whether you have some food intolerances and allergies are now very accessible.
+If you may be suffering from any of the symptoms mentioned, or you have an inkling but are not completely sure, visiting your doctor and taking a food intolerance tests could be well worth it.
 It can help improve your health and might even save your life in the long run.